sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 I install a minimal Fedora Workstation in latest version.

+I can PXE boot from my host machine but usually don't bother with it, installing Fedora is only a few clicks anyway.

-## VM Provisioning
+## VM post provisioning

-Once my OS is up and running, I install Ansible on it and run my `guest.yml` playbook.
+Once my OS is up and running, I install Ansible on it (`sudo dnf install ansible`) and run my `guest.yml` playbook.

 The playbook takes care of: